collamaf/SimCalibratore/README_Calibratore.md

 - Addition of "GaSetting" flag to choiche experimental setup in Ga-Source Case.
 - Addition of the 3D-Printed expreimental setup.
 - In -GaSet 2  -CaseDepth>0 case, every distances are setted and can't be modified by line comand exept the ProbeCase Depth.
-- In -GaSet 2 case exists only 2 configurations: if CaseDepth>0 we have the one with ProbeCase while if CaseDepth<0 we have the classic beta minus probe (that is an aluminum case behind the Pter).
+- In -GaSet 2 case exists only 2 configurations: if CaseDepth>0 we have the one with ProbeCase while if CaseDepth<0 we have the classic beta minus probe (that is an aluminum case behind the Scint).
 - In -GaSet 2 case if CaseDepth<0 his absolute value correspondes to the aluminum case's length.
 - In -GaSet 1 case we have the usual simulation (the one before this upgrade).
 - To must be add, 3D-Printed expreimental setup's material.